jamesrcutmore/Quiz-game1/README.md

   the chance to save you score on the leadrboard and try again..
 Have fun!

 # **User Experience**
+- As a user i want a vibrant,fun and a challenging quiz.

-- I want the user to experience ease of use
+- I want the user to experience ease of use.
+- I want to save my score.
+- As a user i want the game rules to be clear and easy to follow.

 ### **Project Goals**